Updated March 31, 2026

 - Commercial auto coverage must meet Wyoming minimum liability limits of $25,000/$50,000/$20,000 for covered vehicles used in the business.

-- Wyoming requires businesses to maintain proof of general liability coverage for most commercial leases, which can matter when renting warehouse, yard, or office space.
+- Most commercial leases in Wyoming require proof of general liability coverage, which can matter when renting warehouse, yard, or office space.

 - Insurance is licensed and regulated by the Wyoming Department of Insurance, so quote-ready documentation should match the carrier's filing and underwriting needs.